DeerTears/GB-Studio-Community-Assets/Music/Readme.md

 - The Gang's All Here - The intro part is out of key but it's otherwise a lighthearted song for walking in the park

 **MilkyTracker Templates**
-- tastytemplate.xm - A template with named instrument channels and cleared song data.
 - template.xm - An authentic conversion of template.mod to .xm

 **Tomas Danko:**